masonmcelvain/csc-307-react-first-app-pt2/README.md

-# CSC 307 Assignnment 1
+# CSC 307 First React App
 ### Mason McElvain

+An introduction to React and Git for my CSC 307 class at Cal Poly.